 | Target Group | Low income + flexible eligibility | Low income households in fuel poverty |

-| Procurement | Energy suppliers choose installers | New government procurement from April 2026 |
+| Procurement | Energy suppliers choose installers | Government grants, loans and local-authority delivery |

-| End Date | 31 December 2026 | No end date announced |
+| End Date | 31 December 2026 | Runs over this Parliament (to 2029/30) |

 What Measures Will Be Covered?